-1. Investigate the origin and character of key political structures, including nation-states, corporations, and international and non-governmental organisations;

-2. Explain the emergence and persistence of such political structures to relevant theories drawn from Political Science and International Relations;

-3. Locate, review and employ a range of primary and secondary sources related to the study of political structures; and

-4. Articulate, orally and in writing, clear and convincing arguments regarding the origin, persistence and normative value of the political structures noted above.
+1. Investigate the origin and character of key political structures, including nation-states, corporations, and international and non-governmental organisations; 2.
+Explain the emergence and persistence of such political structures to relevant theories drawn from Political Science and International Relations; 3.
+Locate, review and employ a range of sources related to the study of political structures; and 4.
+Articulate, orally and in writing, clear and convincing arguments regarding the origin, persistence and normative value of the political structures noted above.

-Required Reading: Students will also be supplied with electronic copies of further readings as well as guidance on engaging with online news sources.
-Baylis, J, Smith S & Owens, P 2014, 6th edn, The globalization of world politics, Oxford: Oxford University Press.
+Required Reading:Resources will be available in the unit VU Collaborate space.

-Assessment: Assignment, Reflective paper: My involvement in international affairs (500 words), 20%.
-Essay, A fully referenced, academic essay (1500 words), 40%.
-Examination, Short answer, end of semester exam (90 minutes), 40%.
+Assessment:Assignment, Reflective paper: My involvement in international affairs (750 words), 20%.
+Essay, A fully referenced, academic essay (2000 words), 50%.
+Journal, Journal summary of session questions, reflections & presentation (750 words), 30%.